moduware/morph-view/README.md

 Polymorph View element where we put all of our elements.

+Morph Components are now updating from the current polymer base class to lit-element as base class.
+Components found in the master branch and in the npm registry are using lit-element and the older version with polymer will reside in the `polymer-3.0` branch.

 `morph-view` is the containing parent element for components like `morph-sidebar`

 ## Getting Started